 Are you interested in writing, print/web publishing, broadcasting, communications, or public relations as a career?
 How can you increase your chances of finding a job after graduating?
 Answer: While in college get your work published as often as possible and create a portfolio of published work to show prospective employers.
 Here at GRCC the place to regularly publish your work is the student newspaper, The Collegiate.
 The Collegiate is an award-winning publication which offers paid positions for students.

-Yes, journalism is changing, but if you're interested in it as a career those changes only mean you need to know more, not less.
+Yes, journalism is changing, but if you're interested in it as a career, those changes only mean you need to know more, not less.
 You need to learn journalism's basics of reporting, writing and editing.
 You need to know print, website production, photography, audio and video.
 You must get your work published.

 Why take journalism courses at GRCC?

 Getting published is the most important thing you can do while in college.
 At GRCC the place to get regularly published is the student newspaper, the Collegiate (print and web editions).
 The place to learn journalism's basics, and get published at the same time is in JR 251 and JR 252.
 In recent years, students who have taken these courses and produced the student newspaper and website have been judged by professional journalists to be among the best in the United States (best community college newspaper in Michigan nine times, one of the best college newspapers in the United States five times, and the website was just named one of the best college newspaper sites in the US)